karinasjdennis/SustainableSoftwareEngineering/README.md

 ## 📚 Categories

 ### Energy and Resource Efficiency
-Write something explaining this section
+Write something explaining this section...

-You can find all related resources in the [Energy and Resource Efficiency folder](./Energy-and-Resource-Efficiency/)
+You can find all related resources here: [Energy and Resource Efficiency folder](./Energy-and-Resource-Efficiency/)

 ### Software Architecture and Design
-Write something explaining this section
+Write something explaining this section...

-You can find all related resources in the [Software Architecture and Design folder](./Software Architecture and Design/)
+You can find all related resources here: [Software Architecture and Design folder](./Software-Architecture-and-Design/)

 ### Hardware and Infrastrucutre for Sustainability
-Write something explaining this section
+Write something explaining this section...

+You can find all related resources here: [Hardware and Infrastructure for Sustainability folder](./Hardware-and-Infrastructure-for-Sustainability/)

 ### Sustainable Development and Operations
-Write something explaining this section
+Write something explaining this section...

+You can find all related resources here: [Sustainable Development and Operations folder](./Sustainable-Development-and-Operations/)

 ### AI and Emerging Technologies
-Write something explaining this section
+Write something explaining this section...

+You can find all related resources here: [AI and Emerging Technologies folder](./AI-and-Emerging-Technologies/)

 ## 💡 How to Contribute